amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 > Each module can contain functions and submodules, which themselves can contain functions and submodules.
 > The `.` syntax works like the slash in a filepath.
 > It clarifies that we want to use a function defined in a specific module.
-> If we don't include the parent modules, the Python interpreter will not know where to find the function we want to run.
+> If we don't include the parent modules, the Python interpreter won't know where to find the function we want to run.
 {: .callout}

 > ## Python Syntax: Functions and ()